-In November 2021, the Company completed a non-brokered private placement by issuing 4,350,000 units at a price of \$0.125 per unit for gross proceeds of \$543,750 and 1,100,000 flow-through shares at a price of \$0.15 per share for gross proceeds of \$165,000.
-Each unit consisted of one common share of the Company and one-half of one two-year share purchase warrant.
-Each whole warrant entitles the holder to purchase one additional common share at a price of \$0.20 during the first year or \$0.25 during the second year following the closing of the offering.
-The Company paid finders' fees of \$19,350 on a portion of the placement as well as legal and filing fees of \$6,295.
+In October 2022, the Company completed a non-brokered private placement by issuing 5,350,991 units at a price of \$0.055 per unit for proceeds of \$294,305.
+Each unit consisted of one common share of the Company and one three-year share purchase warrant entitling the holder to purchase one additional common share at a price of \$0.08 for three years following the closing of the offering.
+The Company paid \$2,222 in legal and filing fees in respect of the placement.

-The unit price of this offering exceeded the trading price of the shares on the date of issuance, therefore, \$13,950 of the unit proceeds, being the estimated residual value, has been assigned to the warrants and classified as contributed surplus.
+The unit price of this offering exceeded the trading price of the shares on the date of issuance, therefore, \$26,755 of the unit proceeds, being the estimated residual value, has been assigned to the warrants and classified as contributed surplus.